andrewzhyee/personalsite/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am currently SUTD Faculty Fellow at the Singapore University of Technology and Design.
+I am currently Faculty Early Career Award Fellow at the Singapore University of Technology and Design.
 My research focuses on understanding how social and technological environments shape the health and well-being of individuals.
 I am currently working on a number of research projects related to media use among children and youths and how it affects their well-being, parent-child communication and food preferences in children, as well as technological acceptance for health among the elderly.
-One of the more exciting projects I am working on right now is the collection and analysis of young people's screenomes in Singapore, and identifying how different strains of media use can affect youth well-being.
+One of the more exciting projects I am working on right now is the collection and analysis of young people's screenomes in Singapore, and identifying how different strains of media use affect youth well-being.